-Though Ireland does not have general legislation aimed at stimulating arts sponsorship or investment, there is a range of tax relief that works to this end.
-Section 481 of the Taxes Consolidation Act 1997 allows investors to claim tax relief on share subscriptions in qualifying film production companies.
+Though Ireland does not have general legislation aimed at stimulating arts sponsorship or investment, there is a range of tax reliefs in operation to incentivise such activity.
+For instance, Section 481 of the Taxes Consolidation Act (1997) allows investors in film or television drama to claim tax relief on share subscriptions in qualifying film production companies.
 The amount of relief that can be claimed is subject to annual limits.
-A new film tax scheme is to commence in 2015.
+A new film tax scheme was commenced in 2015.

-Section 1 003 of the Taxes Consolidation Act, 1997 enables persons who donate important national heritage items to the Irish National Collections to credit the value of these donations against their liabilities for certain taxes.
+Section 1003 of the Taxes Consolidation Act (1997) enables tax relief for persons who donate important national heritage items to the Irish National Collections.
+In addition, other tax breaks can be availed of to support cultural organisations:

 - business sponsorship of an artist or arts organisation in exchange for promotion of the business;